BlueWinds/WarTechIIC/Campaigns.md

 All fields are required. `employer` and `target` need not be who the player is actually going to fight for / against; they're display only.

-Both `employer` and `target` support using `OWNER` (configurable in settings) as a dynamic reference to the star system's owner.
-This will be resolved at Flashpoint creation, if the system owner is changed afterward it will not be reflected.
+Both `employer` and `target` support using `OWNER` as a dynamic reference to the `at` star system's owner, and kept up to date if the system owner changes.

 `at` can be the current system; this is a fine way to offer the player break points in the action that they can return to later.